samhitaargula/Blackboard-LMS-Full-Stack/Final Project Readme.md

 ## Functionality with roles & security

-The primary roles in our LMS right now are Student and Teacher.
-It can also have an Admin role.
-These roles will have specific functionality and permissions.
+The primary user roles in our LMS are Student, Teacher and Admin.
+These roles have specific functionality and permissions.

 Functionality for Students
 * View Lessons: Students can view lessons and learn from them.